 For each Linux production cluster at LC running Lustre, consult the LC Lustre File System Summary and Maximum Bandwidths for information about disk space and total file system space.
 For a current listing of mounted file systems, run bdf.

 This section briefly describes known Lustre usage (operational) issues or pitfalls and suggests ways to cope with each one.

 Each implementation of MPI-IO (parallel I/O using the MPI library) depends for success, and certainly for whatever scalability it offers, on the underlying parallel file system that performs its requested I/O operations.
-On AIX systems, MPI-IO is strongly affected by IBM's GPFS support, and likewise on LC's Linux/CHAOS clusters, where Lustre supports MPI-IO requests.
+On LC's Linux clusters, Lustre supports MPI-IO requests.
 (Warning: Attempting MPI-IO to a standard shared file system such as /nfs/tmpn, or worse, to your common home directory, will severely degrade I/O performance for all users of that file system across all machines where it is mounted.)

 MPI-IO efficiency varies greatly depending on its underlying parallel file system for three reasons:

 - File system software (middleware) often reorganizes (to suit itself) how programmatic I/O operations appear to the actual hardware that services them.
 For example, multiple small noncontiguous file requests may coalesce into one large(r) I/O step to reduce network traffic.